gowdavidwan2003/Finsight-AI/README.md

 FinSight AI is a Streamlit-based application that combines Yahoo Finance data with Google Generative AI to deliver tailored financial insights for various company stocks.

+The FinSight AI application is live and can be accessed [here](https://finsight-ai.streamlit.app/).

 ## Table of Contents

 - [Introduction](#introduction)